dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

       ~absolute~value~ of liquidity movements between major nodes in the graph of economic players)
       - lulz ... math

-### Carbon Tax Augments the Global Economy's Mechanisms for Stabilization

   - (circuits that establish *natural* balance-restoring feedback loops in global economic liquidity/wealth transfers)